learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Intro_to_Svelte.md

 - Explore Svelte's official tutorials and examples.
 - Build a simple project to get hands-on experience.
 - Join the Svelte community for support and to stay updated.

+# Svelte Lifecycle Functions Guide (Extra Material)

+Svelte offers several lifecycle functions that help manage different stages in the lifecycle of a component.
+These functions are crucial for tasks like resource management, initializing functionality, and cleaning up before a component is destroyed.

+## onMount

+### Description
+`onMount` is used for code that needs to run after the component is initially rendered to the DOM.
+It's especially useful for tasks that require DOM elements to be present.

+### Example Usage

+    import { onMount } from 'svelte';

+    onMount(() => {
+        // Code that runs after the component is mounted });

+## onDestroy

+### Description
+`onDestroy` is invoked right before the component is removed from the DOM.
+It's the perfect spot for cleaning up to prevent memory leaks, such as removing event listeners or canceling subscriptions.

+### Example Usage

+    import { onDestroy } from 'svelte';

+    onDestroy(() => {
+        // Cleanup code
+    });

+## beforeUpdate and afterUpdate

+### Description
+- `beforeUpdate` runs before the component's DOM is updated in response to state changes.
+- `afterUpdate` is called after the component's DOM has been updated.

+These functions are great for tasks that need to be executed right before or after the DOM updates, like recalculating layout or reading DOM measurements.

+### Example Usage

+    import { beforeUpdate, afterUpdate } from 'svelte';

+    beforeUpdate(() => {
+        // Code that runs before DOM updates
+    });

+    afterUpdate(() => {
+        // Code that runs after DOM updates
+    });

+## tick

+### Description
+`tick` is a function that returns a promise.
+This promise resolves after Svelte has made changes to the DOM in response to state changes.
+It's useful for coordinating DOM updates with asynchronous operations.

+### Example Usage

+    import { tick } from 'svelte';

+    async function updateAndAct() {
+        // Make state changes
+        await tick();
+        // Code that runs after the DOM has updated
+    }